dwdrone/lab/README.md

-# Dark Wolf Solutions repo for the Hack Our Drone code and documentation.
+# Dark Wolf Solutions - Hack Our Drone
+Repository for the Dark Wolf Hack Our Drone code and documentation.

 ## Getting Started